 Short-term priorities

-Effectively implement the third and fourth waves of judiciary reforms in all aspects.
+Effectively implement the fourth wave of judiciary reforms in all aspects.
 Formulate further improvements by notably introducing a transparent system for evaluation and merit-based promotion of judges;

 Effectively implement the 2017-2021 Judiciary Strategy and its action plans in all aspects, and formulate the Strategy post-2021 based on a wide consultation on needs and challenges.
 Regulate in detail the rules and practices of the High Council of Justice so as to effectively increase transparency and justification of the norms and decisions it adopts.
 In particular, ensure a transparent and meritocratic legal framework and practice for the appointment and promotion of judges, including appointments to the Supreme Court;